 According to the Finnish Venture Capital Association, Sweden is the second largest European country in terms of investment volume in startups and early growth companies, and the majority of these investments are Stockholm-based.
 Some call Stockholm the Unicorn Factory, and according to SparkLabs Group, Stockholm is the 3rd Top Start-up Hub in the world, just behind Beijing (China) and the Silicon Valley (USA).

 Another Stockholm’s upper-hand is its serious brainpower.
-The city has one of the highest density of developers in Europe.
+The city has one of the highest density of developers in Europe (check out our Software Developers in Stockholm).
 In general, 18% of the workforce work in high-tech related jobs.
 This is the highest share compared to any other city in Europe.